TUM-DSE/QOS/README.md

 The database stores all the available QPUs in hash datastrutures, the hashes identification keys are the QPU's ids.
 To easly find unsued ids, they are also store is a set "qpuList".
 The same applies to the jobs, job hashes and "jobList"

+The database will store three structures: Jobs, Circuits and QPUs

+### Jobs

 ---